 FifthAvenue

-When I think of Fifth Avenue, I conjure up thoughts of women wearing hats and gloves sashaying in furs while walking their pedigreed dogs.
+When I think of Fifth Avenue, I think of women wearing hats and gloves and sashaying in furs while walking their pedigreed dogs.
 Perhaps I have watched way too many film noir movies.
-Any how, I am still learning about the rich culture that is well-established in Manhattan, especially on the Upper East side.
+Anyhow, I am still learning about the rich culture that is well-established in Manhattan, especially on the Upper East Side.

 Dressing down a ball gown

-My daughter lives walking distance to some of the most prestigious properties in the New York.
-That being Fifth Avenue, with its exclusive shops and rich history housed in some of the most fabulous museums.
-Walk we did, right over to Fifth Avenue.
+My daughter lives within walking distance of some of the most prestigious properties in New York, including Fifth Avenue, with its exclusive shops and rich history housed in some of the most fabulous museums.
+We walked right over to Fifth Avenue.

 Dressing down a ball gown

-My last visit to New York City included not only a Polyvore Meetup but the opportunity to enjoy great weather while strolling along Fifth Avenue, admiring the well kept buildings, offices and of course the museums.
-There are ten different museums along the one mile radius we walked, referred to as Museum Mile.
-Every year, all the ten museums along Museum Mile participate in a festival where one can visit all the museums for Fifth Avenue for free.
-This year the date was June 10.
+My last visit to New York City included a Polyvore Meetup and the opportunity to enjoy great weather while strolling along Fifth Avenue, admiring the well-kept buildings, offices, and museums.
+As we walked, we noticed ten museums along the one-mile radius called Museum Mile.
+Every year, all ten museums along Museum Mile participate in a festival where one can visit all the museums on Fifth Avenue for free.
+This year, the date was June 10.

-My museum of choice is The Metropolitan Museum of Art at 82nd Street on Fifth Avenue.
+My choice of museum is The Metropolitan Museum of Art at 82nd Street on Fifth Avenue.
 For sure, it was the Charles James exhibit that drew me.
-Last year, the interesting punk rock exhibit, this year couture by a name I was not familiar with but welcomed the opportunity to learn about his work.
+Last year, there was an exciting punk rock exhibit, and this year, it was couture by a name I was unfamiliar with, but I welcomed the opportunity to learn about his work.

 Cecil Beaton photo captured James' consummate artistry with draping and color in this brilliantly staged photograph of models caught in elegant repose.

 The Charles James exhibit “Beyond Fashion” runs until August 8.
-I say, it’s worth seeing the 78 spotlighted ball gowns with iconic names: The Swan, The Tree, The Clover Leaf, and The Butterfly on one floor, the exhibit continued on another floor that shared his talents beyond the ball gowns.
-We ventured to another floor to explore and learn that he invented the strapless style, the wrap dress, the use of a zipper on a formal, the swan down puffer jacket, the sports bra and the opera coat.
+I say it’s worth seeing the 78 spotlighted ball gowns with iconic names: The Swan, The Tree, The Clover Leaf, and The Butterfly.
+On one floor, the exhibit continued on another floor that shared his talents beyond the ball gowns.
+We ventured to another floor to explore and learn that he invented the strapless style, the wrap dress, the use of the zipper on a formal, the swan-down puffer jacket, the sports bra, and the opera coat.

 CharlesJamesExhibit